Chronology

 January 1947

-Enrolls in the Graduate School of Fine and Applied Arts at OSU.
-Travels with Charles Csuri to see various art exhibitions in New York.
+Enrolls in the Graduate School of Fine and Applied Arts at Ohio State University (OSU).
+Travels with artist friend Charles Csuri to see various art exhibitions in New York.

 Spring 1947